maoxiaoke/books-of-front-end-developer/README.md

 - You Don't Know JS (book series)   | By Kyle Simpson   | ⭐⭐⭐⭐
 - The Principles of Object-oriented JavaScript  | By Nicholas C.Zakes   | ⭐⭐⭐⭐
 - JavaScript: The Definitive Guide  | By David Flanagan | Rating are required
+- Functional JavaScript | By Michael Fogus  | ⭐⭐⭐⭐

 ### 🍔 jQuery